yourtechbaddie-ke/The-Northstar-Group-Project/docs/README.md

 This is the backend API for the Northstar Retail Co. inventory chatbot.
-It is built with FastAPI and deployed as a serverless function on Vercel.
+It is built with FastAPI and deployed as a serverless function on Netlify.
 It connects to a Firebase Realtime Database for live inventory data and uses CrewAI to power the AI agent.

 Project Structure